- 15 May 2023

 If LandingLens is very confident that an image's labels can be improved, the platform will display a Label Suggestions banner.
 To view the Label Suggestions:

 - Click the Review button in the banner.

-- Review the Label Suggestions that have been generated by hovering over the Accept or Dismiss button.
-Label Suggestions are represented by dotted lines, while your labels (Ground Truth) are represented by solid lines.
+- Review the Label Suggestions.
+Hovering over a suggestion makes the Ground Truth (solid lines) and Prediction (dotted lines) bold.
 Accept or Dismiss the Label Suggestions accordingly.
 Note:Accepting a Label Suggestion automatically adds the label to your Ground Truth.